tfkhim/auto-backup/README.md

 * [x] Check for code style with [pytest-isort](https://pypi.org/project/pytest-isort/) and [pytest-black](https://pypi.org/project/pytest-black/)
+* [x] GitHub Actions or Azure pipelie for continous integration
+    * Use different Python versions
+    * Use different operating system versions
 * [ ] Write more unit tests
     * The individual commands are a rather big blind spot in the code coverage